Refinitiv/Real-Time-SDK/Cpp-C/README.md

 The **Enterprise Message API (EMA)** is an ease of use, open source, OMM API.
 EMA is designed to provide clients rapid development of applications, minimizing lines of code and providing a broad range of flexibility.
 It provides flexible configuration with default values to simplify use and deployment.
 EMA is written on top of the Enterprise Transport API (ETA) utilizing the Value Added Reactor and Watchlist.

 The **Enterprise Transport API (ETA)** is an open source Refinitiv low-level Transport and OMM encoder/decoder API.
 It is used by the Refinitiv Real-Time Distribution Systems and Refinitiv Real-Time for the optimal distribution of OMM/RWF data and allows applications to achieve the highest performance, highest throughput, and lowest latency.
 ETA fully supports all OMM constructs and messages.
-Applications may be written to core ETA, to ValueAdd/Reactor layer or to Watchlist layer.
+Applications may be written to core ETA (RSSL), to ValueAdd/Reactor layer or to Watchlist layer.

 Copyright (C) 2019-2022 Refinitiv.
 All rights reserved.